RakuyoKit/JSONPreview/README.md

 - The previous node of `"` can only be one of `{`, `[`, `,` and `:`.
 - Spell check for `null`, `true` and `false`.

+Other syntax errors (such as missing `,` at the end of a line) will not trigger rendering errors.

 ## Data Flow Diagram

 ![image](https://github.com/rakuyoMo/JSONPreview/blob/master/Images/DFD.png)